 Patient #2 had acute Achilles tendonitis.
 The conventional wisdom is to elevate the heels and refer to physical therapy (stretching).
 I asked her if she was comfortable barefoot at home.
 She said that other than the discomfort from a lack of fat pad on the balls of her feet she was fine and was most comfortable in her Birkenstocks.
 She told me “it only hurts when I wear my shoes”.
 I put her in a pair of zero drop shoes and she had instant relief.

 Our success with zero drop shoes has not gone unnoticed by the other medical professionals in our market.
-We routinely get referrals from podiatrist, physical therapist, chiropractors and rheumatologists now for zero drop footwear and it is not hard to understand why.
+We routinely get referrals from podiatrists, physical therapists, chiropractors, and rheumatologists now for zero-drop footwear and it is not hard to understand why.
 They want to refer their patients to someone who can help them.

 ¹ McDougall, Christopher.
 Born to Run: A Hidden Tribe, Superathletes, and the Greatest Race the World Has Never Seen, 2009

 ² Clifford Craig.
 Understanding the Biomechanics of Equinus, Podiatry Today Vol. 27 Issue 9 September 2014

 ³ Root ML, Orien WP, Weed JH.
 Clinical Biomechanics.
 Vol II: Normal and Abnormal Function of the Foot, Clinical Biomechanics Corp.
 Los Angeles, 1977